Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

 If you’re currently a nurse working in an underserved community at one of their Critical Shortage Facilities, NURSE Corps Loan Repayment could be an option for you.

-This repayment program encourages those with a nursing license to help out in areas that are currently experiencing a nurse shortage.
-To be eligible for the repayment plan, which pays off up to 60% of student loans over two years, there are some requirements.
+This repayment program encourages those with a nursing license to help out in areas currently experiencing a nurse shortage.
+There are some requirements to be eligible for the repayment plan, which pays off up to 60% of student loans over two years.

 You need to apply directly to the NURSE Corps repayment program and ensure that you meet all the requirements and guidelines.
 To start, you need to work at least 32 hours a week in one of the CSF facilities and maintain employment in that facility for two years.